wissammm/PkmnRLArena/README.md

 ```

 ## License
 This project is licensed under the MIT License.
+NOT FOR "pret/pokeemerald" SCIENTIFIC USE ONLY
 See the [LICENSE](LICENSE) file for details.